Juliet-Simpson/Find-A-Bible-Quote/README.md

 ### **2. Scope**

 Features to include:
+* A navbar, collapsible for small screens

+* Functionality to search for a quote by theme

+* Functionality to browse through themes and view associated quotes.

+* Login and register functionality

+* Functionality for a user to post quotes.

+* Functionality for a user to make comments on quotes.

+* Functionality for a user to view quotes and associated comments.

+* Functionality for a user to review their own quotes and comments and edit or delete them.

+* Functionality for an admin user to review all quotes and comments, edit or delete quotes and delete comments.

+* An attractive user interface facilitating ease of carrying out all the above actions.

+### **3. Structure**

+* The app will be responsive on all screen sizes

+* There will be a beatiful background image of a sunrise over mountains with the contrast reduced that will exist throughout the site.

-* Navbar with a Brand Logo and links for Home, Login and Register for the unlogged in user and Home, Add a Quote, My Quotes, My Comments and Logout for a logged in user.
+* A navbar with a brand Logo and links for Home, Login and Register for the unlogged in user and Home, Add a Quote, My Quotes, My Comments and Logout for a logged in user.
 There will be an extra link, ADMIN, for users logged in as admin.

 * Login and Register links which will open modals for login or register criteria to be entered and submitted.

+* The register will have a Learn More link after the checkbox to agree to the terms and conditions.
+This will open another overlayed modal laying out the site terms and conditions.  there will be a button to clos the modal at the bottom.

 * Search bar on the homepage which enables users to seach for quotes for a chosen theme by typing that theme into the search bar.

 * Search results page showing quotes stored in the database for the searched for theme.
 Each quote will be on a card panel which is a collapsible header, showing the book chapter and verses from the bible, the theme the quote is for, the quote text, which user added the quote and a caret down icon labelled comments.
 The collapsible body will show the comments about the quote, each on a card panel with which user made the comment.
 Below the comments cards but still in the collapsible body for each quote, if the user is logged in there will be a card to make and post a comment for that quote.
 If they are not logged in there will ba a message saying login or register to make a comment.
 If there are no quotes for the searched theme there will be a message saying so and an option either to log in/register to add a quote or add a quote if already logged in.

-* Description of app and instructions for using it on the Homepage.
+* Description of app and instructions for using it on the homepage.

-* Dropdown to show all the themes for which there are already quotes.
+* Dropdown to show all the themes for which there are already quotes on the homepage.
 Each theme clickable to redirect to a page rendering those quotes.
 This page will be indistuiguishable in structure from the search results page from the user's perspective.
+However there will be no message for no quotes for a theme because only themes with a quote will be shown in the dropdown.

 * There will be 4 navigable pages for the logged in user, Home, Add A Quote, My Quotes and My Comments.
 An aditional 5th, ADMIN, will be navigable fo a user logged in as admin.